 Planning and executing a brand shoot takes thoughtful preparation.
 If your photographer doesn't provide you with a prop checklist, make one yourself.

 If your brand shoot requires fresh items like flowers or food, you'll want to prep those items the day before.
-And for all things that matter in this world, make sure that you have opened and removed tags from any recently purchased items.
+And make sure that you have opened and removed tags from any recently purchased items.
+You do not want to be wasting your shoot time removing tags - trust me!

 The night before your session, pack your car with anything that can be packed that evening.
 Be sure to check your list and mark off all the items as you pack them.